microsoft/FluidFramework/docs/content/docs/advanced/handles.md

 ### Why use Fluid Handles?

-- You should **always** use handles to represent Fluid objects and you should store the handles in a Distributed Data Structure (DDS).
+- You should **always** use handles to represent Fluid objects and you should store the handles in a distributed data structure (DDS).
 This tells the runtime and the storage service that the object is referenced.
 The runtime / storage can then manage the lifetime of the object and perform important operations such as garbage collection.
 Objects that are not referenced by a handle are subject to garbage collection.